Cost of living guide

 • Long-term contracts (6–12 months) save 20–30% vs monthly rates

-Most expats rent furnished villas or apartments through Facebook groups, local agents, or platforms like Rumah123.
-Short-term Airbnb rates are 2–3x higher than direct monthly rentals.
+Most expats rent furnished villas or apartments through Facebook groups, local agents, or Indonesian listing platforms.
+Short-term Airbnb rates run 2–3x higher than direct monthly rentals.

 Food and Grocery Prices